Wivik/yetanotherblogroll/content/submit.md

 ### By email

-Send the expected inputs by email to `submit` at this website domain.
+Send the expected inputs by email to `hello` at this website domain.

 ### On GitHub